Improving knockoffs with conditional calibration: Introduction

 where $\cR^{\kn}$ and $\cR^{\ckn}$ are respectively the rejection sets for the baseline and calibrated knockoff methods.

 The calculation of $\hc_j$ involves a lot of mathematical details though.
 As a high-level description, we figure out the gap between the FDR ``budget'' $\alpha$ and the actual FDR of knockoffs.
 Then the budget gap is distributed to each variable via $\hc_j$ through a conditional FDR calibration method of \citet{fithian2022conditional}, which we review in more detail in Section~\ref{subsec:conditional-calibration}.
+Define the statistic

-In brief, define $S_j = (\mat X_{-j}^\tran \vct y,\; \|\vct y\|_2^2)$, the complete sufficient statistic for the submodel described by $H_j$.
+which is sufficient for the submodel described by the corresponding null hypothesis $H_j$ under each modeling framework.
 Then under $H_j$, the distribution of $\vct y$ given $S_j$ is known so that, for any fallback test threshold $c_j$, we can calculate the resulting {\em conditional FDR contribution} of $H_j$, defined as

-We will choose the threshold $\hc_j(S_j(\vct y))$ to set the last expression equal to the FDR budget that we distribute to variable $j$.
+We will choose the threshold $\hc_j(S_j)$ to set the last expression equal to the FDR budget that we distribute to variable $j$.

 Because the cKnockoff rejection set always includes the knockoff rejection set and sometimes exceeds it, the method is uniformly more powerful than knockoffs.
-We find in simulations that the power gain is especially large when the true $\vct \beta$ vector is very sparse, in particular when we do not have $m_1 \gg 1/\alpha$.
+We find in simulations that the power gain is especially large when the true $\vct \beta$ vector is so sparse that the number of strong signal variables does not exceed $1/\alpha$.

 The only downside of cKnockoff is the additional computation it requires.
-To reduce this burden, we only carry out the fallback test on hypotheses that appear promising, and we use a conservative algorithm to speed the fallback test calculation.
+In the fixed-X settings, to reduce this burden, we only carry out the fallback test on hypotheses that appear promising, and we use a conservative algorithm to speed the fallback test calculation.
 We prove that these speedup techniques do not inflate the FDR, and we find numerically that the computation time of our implementation is a small multiple of the knockoff computation time, which is further improved when parallel computing is available.

 Section~\ref{sec:review} reviews the basics of knockoffs and conditional calibration, and Section~\ref{sec:our-method} defines our method in full detail.
-Section~\ref{sec:implement} gives more detail about how we implement the fallback test for a given variable, using a single Monte Carlo integral.
-Section~\ref{sec:modelX} describes the calibrated knockoffs in the model-$X$ setting.
+Section~\ref{sec:implement} gives more detail about how we implement the cKnockoff efficiently.
 Sections~\ref{sec:simu}--\ref{sec:hiv} illustrate our method's performance on selected simulation scenarios, in addition to the HIV data from the original knockoff paper \citep{barber15}, and Section~\ref{sec:discussion} concludes.